MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/organizations.md

     2. Delete the old organization
     3. Repeat the process above to invite the old master account to the new organization

-## Multi Account with AWS
+## Multi-Account with AWS

-- Any cross account action requires to define IAM trust
+- Any cross-account action requires defining an IAM trust
-- IAM roles can be assumed cross account (STS - `AssumeRole`)
+- IAM roles can be assumed cross-account (STS - `AssumeRole`)
-- CodePipeline: cross account invocation of CodeDeploy
+- CodePipeline: cross-account invocation of CodeDeploy
 - AWS Config Aggregators
 - CloudWatch Events - Event Bus: we can send events across accounts
 - CloudFormation - StackSets
-- CloudWatch Logs: cross account log sharing with subscriptions
+- CloudWatch Logs: cross-account log sharing with subscriptions

 ## AWS Services that We Can Use with AWS Organizations